Protect Your Water Rights

 There will be an additional Quiet Title filing for people who have not yet joined and are interested in protecting their water rights.

-Join us on April 1st, April 15th or April 29th, 6:00pm at Steinbeck Vineyards, 5940 Union Road, Paso Robles, for more information on how you can join the POWR Quiet Title Action to protect your property rights.
+Join us on June 3rd or July 1st, 6:00pm at Steinbeck Vineyards, 5940 Union Road, Paso Robles, for more information on how you can join the POWR Quiet Title Action to protect your property rights.

 If you want to join and cannot make the meeting, you can contact Cindy Steinbeck at 805-227-0776 for more information.